ikill69/angelfairyco/_posts/books.md

 Unfortunately this is the only copy and I was not able to sell this one.
 This was when I decided to make and publish my first real kids book on Amazon.

-## My second children's Book
+## My Second children's Book

-My second book that I am planing on publishing and selling as a hard cover is called **“Everyone Likes to Rhyme“** and it’s about 4 kids who like to rhyme.
+My second book that I am planning on publishing and selling as a hard cover is called **“Everyone Likes to Rhyme“** and it’s about 4 kids who like to rhyme.
 I have don all the planning, writing and illustrations for this book.
 I have also helped with the design.

 It is **coming soon** to an Amazon near you.